 - Urinalysis: initial test to identify likely infection but a urine sample needs to be sent to the laboratory.
-See the separate article on Urine Dipstick Analysis.
+See the separate Urine Dipstick Analysis article.
 Positive nitrite test +/- positive leukocyte esterase test.
 Haematuria and proteinuria occur in UTI but are also present in other conditions.

 - Urine microscopy, culture and sensitivities; ask the laboratory to culture under conditions allowing identification of fastidious or slow-growing organisms.

-- Consider the possibility of sexually transmitted disease; take a sexual history and consider sending swabs for chlamydia and N. gonorrhoeae.
+- Consider the possibility of sexually transmitted infection; take a sexual history and consider sending swabs for chlamydia and N. gonorrhoeae.

 - Always consider tuberculosis; culture for AFBs (three early morning urine samples).